-We have implemented a global compensation plan that has some components that differ from market to market.
-We modify components of our compensation plan from time to time in an attempt to keep our compensation plan competitive and attractive to existing and potential distributors, to address changing market dynamics, to provide incentives to distributors that we believe will help grow our business, and to address other business needs.
-Because of the size of our distributor force and the complexity of our compensation plans, it is difficult to predict whether such changes will achieve their desired results.
-For example, in 2005, we made changes to our compensation plan in Japan that had been successful in other markets, but did not have the impact in Japan that we anticipated and negatively impacted our business.
-China and certain markets in Southeast Asia similarly were negatively impacted by compensation plan changes in 2005.
-In 2008, we implemented modifications to our compensation plan in the Americas and Europe regions.
-We are currently planning to implement the same compensation plan features in most of our Asian markets in 2009.
-Because of unique features of existing plans in these markets, particularly in our Southeast Asia and Japan markets, implementation of these features will involve a more significant transition.
-There are risks that the compensation plan modifications we make will not be well received or achieve desired results in each of these markets and that the transition could have a negative impact on revenue.
-If our distributors fail to adapt to these changes or find them unattractive, our business could be harmed.
+Our distributor compensation plan includes some components that differ from market to market.
+We modify components of our compensation plan from time to time in an attempt to keep our compensation plan competitive and attractive to existing and potential distributors, to address changing market dynamics, to provide incentives to distributors that we believe will help grow our business, to conform to local regulations and to address other business needs.
+Because of the size of our distributor force and the complexity of our compensation plans, it is difficult to predict how such changes will be viewed by distributors and whether such changes will achieve their desired results.
+For example, certain changes we made to our compensation plan in 2005, which had been successful in several markets, did not achieve anticipated results in Japan, China and certain markets in Southeast Asia and negatively impacted our business.
+We recently implemented compensation plan modifications in most of our markets.
+Although initial results of these modifications have been generally positive, there are risks that the compensation plan modifications will not be well received or achieve desired long-term results and that the transition could have a negative impact on revenue.